 Hot on the heels of our recent Tricentis May 2020 product update, we’ve been hard at work to deliver yet another set of updates across Tricentis Tosca, qTest, and LiveCompare.
-The highlights of our July 2020 product update – available now – include an improved qTest and Jira integration, as well as several performance, usability, and feature enhancements.
+The highlights of the Tricentis July 2020 product update – available now – include an improved qTest and Jira integration, as well as several performance, usability, and feature enhancements.

 Integrating Tricentis qTest with Jira cross-project releases

 Fix versions in Jira often contain the same naming across multiple projects.
 As a result, product owners, product managers, release managers, and other stakeholders are looking for the ability to track these multiple Jira fix versions under a single release in their test management solution.

 With this release, we have made qTest’s Jira integration more flexible, allowing users to map multiple Jira fix versions, with the same name and from different projects, to a single release in qTest.
 This enhancement brings the Jira cross-project concept directly into qTest – so testers and business users can easily manage and track multiple Jira fix versions in qTest and manage test execution across multiple Jira releases in one place.

 qTest Test Execution UX changes bring major performance improvements

 In this release, we’ve made some important UX changes to qTest’s Test Execution.
 Test Runs have been removed from displaying on the navigation tree within the Test Execution tab, allowing the Test Execution tab to load more quickly (early results show improvements up to 90%!).
 Going forward, you can view Test Runs in the main grid when you select a container in the navigation tree (such as a Release, Test Cycle, or Test Suite).